 The Burnt Orange Nation Plays Host to HRC Equality Bus

-September 9, 2011 by Candace Gingrich-Jones, Associate Director, Youth and Campus Outreach Program
+September 9, 2011 by Candace Gingrich, Associate Director, Youth and Campus Engagement Program

 Today the Road to Equality came to the University of Texas.
 We were on Speedway plaza, a bustling thoroughfare for Longhorn pedestrians & cyclists (plus random delivery vehicles).
 Considering there are 51k enrolled at UT, I really do mean bustling.
 Austin was Texas-sized hot today w/highs in the 90’s and a cloudless sky but that only made the Amy’s Ice Cream we were giving away that much more refreshing.
 It was great to see so many supporters of all stripes out today – from the ones who knew we would be there to those who just happened to wander by.
 We had great conversations about ending bullying and the chance to show off HRC’s foundation programs.
 The Queer Students Alliance was invaluable and great to work with on the whole UT gig.
 (The QSA has an adorable puppy mascot, also)